 What better way to review the site than to become a member and test it out for myself?
 Well, that’s exactly what I did.

 I clicked on the join now button and was presented with a pretty basic sign up form asking me for details like name, address, phone number and state.

 The date of birth calendar was a real pain to use, giving me another reason to think this site hasn’t been updated in a while…

-I thought signing up was pretty straoghtforward but it looks like completing your profile is a whole different story.
-In order to fill out your profile you need to successfully complete 7 surveys which are all about you.
+I thought signing up was pretty straightforward but it looks like completing your profile is a whole different story.
+In order to fill out your profile, you need to successfully complete 7 surveys which are all about you.

-The surveys (which you don’t get paid for) will ask you about what kind of technology you use in your home, whether or not you’re the main decision maker when it comes to buying things online, whether or not you have any pre-existing medical conditions and so on.
+The surveys (which you don’t get paid for) will ask about what kind of technology you use in your home, whether or not you’re the main decision-maker when buying things online, whether or not you have any pre-existing medical conditions and so on.

-I like this if it means you’re only invited to surveys you’ve already met the criteria for – working through a survey to be told 20 minutes in you don’t qualify is a massive bugbear for survey takers trying to make money who end up feeling like they’re wasting their time.
+I like this if it means you’re only invited to surveys you’ve already met the criteria for – working through a survey to be told 20 minutes in you don’t qualify is a massive bugbear for survey takers trying to make money.

 At this point I’m not saying whether or not Survey Squad is legit, I’m just saying it opens you up to the risk of unsolicited sales calls.

 Once you’ve reached the member’s area you’re told to be on the lookout for email invites dropping into your inbox.

 Survey Squad Reviews: What Others Say